 Birds Of Prey, Pacific Northwest

-The BC Coastal Region has a large population of Bald Eagles.
+The Pacific Northwest has a large population of Bald Eagles.
 Sometimes when the herring spawn begins you can find them in the hundreds in trees that overlook the sea.

 The adult bald eagle is easy to identify but the immature birds are easily confused with the golden eagle, both have dark brown bodies but the golden eagle has a much redder color to it and his head is almost golden.
 It is 5 years before the bald eagle fully matures.